-A mixed-use zone, however, will support urban renewal, providing both housing and jobs on sites within 140m to 250m of Banksia Railway Station.
-Hill PDA's findings indicate that it is reasonable to suggest that the B6 zoning impedes the State's ability to maximise its return on its transport infrastructure investment because it is not viable (if B6 zoning is retained) to replace the existing buildings with new commercial spaces.
+A zone allowing mixed-use development, however, will support urban renewal, providing both housing and jobs on a site within easy walking distance of Banksia Railway Station.
+Hill PDA's findings indicate that it is reasonable to suggest that the B6 zoning impedes the State's ability to maximise its return on its transport infrastructure investment because it is not viable (if B6 zoning was retained) to replace the existing buildings with new commercial spaces.

-In short, the sites are eminently suitable for transit oriented development.
+In short, the site is eminently suitable for transit oriented development.
 A mixed use zoning would enable such redevelopment and provide housing and employment in an area close to major public transport infrastructure.
+Such an outcome provides an opportunity for Lowes-Manhattan to viably redevelop the site with its potential to maintain its role as the largest single employer in the precinct.

-5. Alternative planning controls to stimulate redevelopment
+5. Need for alternative planning controls to stimulate development